AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/working-with-web-campaigns/define-a-smart-list-for-web-personalization-activities.md

    >[!NOTE]
    >
-   >A smart campaign with triggers runs in&nbsp;Trigger&nbsp;mode.
+   >A smart campaign with triggers runs in Trigger mode.
 It runs on one person at a time based on events triggered and the filters added.

 1. Click the drop-down and choose an operator.